harehare888/PWA/README.md

 # Demo
 https://github.com/harehare888/PWA-DEMO

+(It is currently not working.
+I may have made a mistake somewhere...)

 # Usage Method
 1. Upload an image with size 192px x 192px and name icon.png.
 This will be the icon.